ihtasham42/social-media-app/README.md

 - Create, reply to, read, update and delete nested comments
 - Markdown for posts and comments
 - Sign up and login using JWT for authentication
+- Private message users in real-time using socket.io
 - View profiles of users and browse through posts they have made
 - Infinite scrolling
 - Sort posts by attributes such as like count, comment count and date created